-The Office of Social Equity is here to ensure that federal and Pennsylvania state laws are followed and enforced regarding the right for all to receive an education and to work, as well as to advance in employment on the basis of merit, ability and potential, without fear of discrimination.
-We work to ensure that the University is in compliance with all federal and Pennsylvania state laws, in addition to Pennsylvania State System of Higher Education (PASSHE) policies, in regard to equal opportunity, affirmative action and Title IX protections, including but not limited to:
+Housed within the Office of Human Resources, our Social Equity team is here to ensure that federal and Pennsylvania state laws are followed and enforced regarding the right for all to receive an education and to work, as well as to advance in employment on the basis of merit, ability and potential, without fear of discrimination.
+We work to ensure that the University is in compliance with all federal and Pennsylvania state laws, in addition to policies of Pennsylvania's State System of Higher Education, in regard to equal opportunity, affirmative action and Title IX protections, including but not limited to:

 - Executive Order 11246.